 How to encrypt a PDF file with a password

 You can easily add a password to PDF documents yourself, of course bearing in mind the limitations we have just outlined.
-Let’s look at how you can password protect your PDF with various methods:
+Let’s look at the various methods to password protect your PDF.

 Password protect a PDF file using Word